vlm-wpi/MQP/README.md

 		8. Once the trials have stopped running, you can transfer the output file from the server back to your device by dragging and dropping it into the desired location

+**Acknowledgments**
+We stared with the code from an ant simulation taken froom here: http://www.natureincode.com/code/various/ants.html